modm-io/modm/tools/build_script_generator/module.md

 them even without build system support in case you have a special setup.
 Note that there are even more tools that can be called in Python only, so have a look in your generated `modm/modm_tools` folder.

+!!! tip "Add `modm_tools` to your Python path"
+    To call `modm_tools` via module syntax, you need to add the generated modm folder to your Python path: `export PYTHONPATH=path/to/generated/modm`.
+    You can also use the module in this repository directly.